FullStaQD/architecture/docs/01_introduction_and_goals.md

 ## Overview
-The reference architecture is divided into three layers: Application , System and Physical Layer.
+The reference architecture is divided into three layers: Application, System and Physical Layer.

 ![](./images/Reference-Architecture-Introduction.png)